-If a student decides to withdraw from the program, a written request signed by the student must be given to the associate dean of the program.
+If a student decides to withdraw from the program, a written request, digital or otherwise, must be given to the Student Life and Program Operations team.
 An electronic copy of this request, along with the written response from the associate dean of the program, will be kept in the student's file.